Calls for adoption of action plan on disease affecting one in 10 Scots

 The announcement comes 20 years after calls for a national plan for the condition were “ignored” by the then health secretary – a decision one clinician said had affected “tens of thousands of people.”

-Professor Jeremy Hughes, chair of the working group, said: “It is possible to build a better future for people with CKD and this action plan shows the government how this can be achieved.
+Professor Jeremy Hughes, chairman of the working group, said: “It is possible to build a better future for people with CKD and this action plan shows the government how this can be achieved.

 “This investment is vital to avoid the looming nightmare of thousands more people requiring exhausting, expensive dialysis, as predictions based on existing data show.